ingenarel/cli-resource/readme.md

 yes we got a really big chart now.

 but for easy understanding we're gonna use 20 height and 60 width for now.

+you can change the cpu_fill to overwrite the empty stuff in the chart. well let's see it in action. i'm gonna use set it to ".".